kallori/Product-and-Project-Management/README.md

 # Product and Project Management
-#All templates created for product and project management
+#Portfolio showing product and project management work

 PRODUCT MANAGEMENT

-$$Cloud Migration Product Strategy.pptx- this is the consolidated list of all work done for the migration project
+$Cloud Migration Product Strategy.pptx- this is the consolidated list of all work done for the migration project

 PROJECT MANAGEMENT